-Action # Action Item Status

-Standardize the presentation of price lists among all licensed operators and clearly identify whether each of them is required by law and in what circumstances, or if they are optional.

-2.1

-Completed

-2.2 Conduct proactive and unannounced inspections of a sample of licensed operators to identify and deter upselling and/or other unethical practices or actions of non-compliance with legislation and regulations.
-Target completion - Jan.
+Action # Action Item Status 2.1 Standardize the presentation of price lists among all licensed operators and clearly identify whether each of them is required by law and in what circumstances, or if they are optional.
+Completed Target completion - Sept.
+30, 2021 2.2 Conduct proactive and unannounced inspections of a sample of licensed operators to identify and deter upselling and/or other unethical practices or actions of non-compliance with legislation and regulations.
+Completed Target completion - Jan.
 31, 2022 (Revised from Dec.
 31, 2021)